Al-Shorouk Magazine: Origin and development

-There is a prevailing national and Arab identity in Al-Shorouk magazine’s journalistic position.
+There is a prevailing national and Arab identity in Al-Shorouk magazine's journalistic position.
 In the first edition, there is a clear focus on Arab affairs and comment on regional events.
 Abdullah Imran Trim's article, "Yes to Bahrain Arabism," illustrates this commitment, as does his article under the title "I Tell You," which pays tribute to the soul of martyr Mazen Abu Ghazaleh.

 In the second edition, Trim examined the UAE Federation, publishing an article entitled "A Point of View."
-This article was an early piece demonstrating his new political and journalism career, in which he emphasized unity, stating, "In the Union, our strength and our ability to build together and effectively participate in the Arab and international family."
+This article was an early piece demonstrating his new political and journalistic career, in which he emphasized unity, stating, "In the Union, our strength and our ability to build together and effectively participate in the Arab and international family."
 And then in May 1971, months before the UAE Union was formally established, Trim published a seminal article which promoted what he termed the "Equal Gulf Club."
 He wrote, "Despite everything, we believe that the great unity is the destiny, and it must happen not just at the Gulf level, but for the larger Arab nation that has been torn apart.
 Therefore, it is only logical that we work towards another union that fits the new circumstances.
 The Seventh Union, in this context, seems to be an essential step that cannot be delayed.